adamgrzelak/papaclock/README.md

 ### Description

-The application shows a lis of places where the current local time approaches 21:37 (9:37 p.m.).
+The application shows a list of places where the current local time approaches 21:37 (9:37 p.m.).

 ### Deployment